 How reviewers assess content

 The most important principle is context.
 What’s the intention behind your video — is it to inform and educate or to shock and incite?
 For example, if it’s to inform and educate, then you should include context in your title, thumbnails, description, and tags.
 This context helps reviewers make the right monetization decision.
-Without context, reviewers may not be able to accurately assess your content.
+Without context, reviewers may not accurately assess your content.

 What happens after a review

 You can only have a video reviewed once.
-Once a review is complete, you’ll receive an email with the monetization decision.
+Once a review is complete, you’ll get an email with the monetization decision.
 The reviewer’s decision is final, and the video’s monetization status will no longer change.

 Why human reviews are important